MarcioVCunha/zappers-front/README.md

     npm i

-Finaly, in the front root, just use the
+Finally, in the front root, just use the

     npm start